McLonberg/elpriserdk-app/README.md

 - `GET /tomorrow`
   - Returns tomorrow's hourly electricity prices and their categories (if available).

-- `GET /responses`
+- `GET /data`
-  - Returns a sorted list of all files in the responses folder (excluding .gitkeep).
+  - Returns a sorted list of all date files in the responses folder.

+- `GET /version`
+  - Returns the current application version from the VERSION file.

+- `GET /health`
+  - Returns a simple JSON status for health checks.

 Each endpoint returns data in JSON format.
 See the source code in `src/main.py` for implementation details.